5 min read · Cost

 Quick Answers

-Yes — body, trim, accent, and door schemes are standard on custom foothill architecture.
+Yes.
+Body, trim, accent, and door schemes are standard on custom foothill architecture, and each added color adds masking and cut-in labor.

-Yes — color approval is standard project management on master-planned El Dorado Hills neighborhoods.
+Yes.
+Color approval is standard project management on master-planned El Dorado Hills neighborhoods, and we line up an approvable palette early.

 Sources